anywaydense/QubesEphemerize/README.md

 written to disk from a PVH DispVM.

-*Step 1.* First identify all the names of all the linux kernels that are in use, for instance by looking at the directory names in /var/lib/qubes/vm-kernels.
+*Step 1.* First identify all the names of all the linux kernels that are in use, for instance by looking at the directory names in

+> /var/lib/qubes/vm-kernels

 For example on R4.1 you might see a directory named 5.10.90-1.fc32 in /var/lib/qubes/vm-kernels.
-You can also directly find which kernel a vm uses by typing "qvm-prefs [vmname] kernel"
+You can also directly find which kernel a vm uses by typing

+> qvm-prefs [vmname] kernel

 *Step 2.* Once you have identified the kernel to patch, say 5.10.90-1.fc32, issue

-  sudo sh ./patch_initramfs.py 5.10.90-1.fc32
+> sudo sh ./patch_initramfs.py 5.10.90-1.fc32

 This will patch the /init file in the initramfs of the kernel 5.10.90-1.fc32.